The Montford Point Marines

 Fighting for the Right to Fight

-During the Pacific Campaign, the Montford Point Marines were called into service, first as defense units holding land far behind the front or as ammunitions carriers; they saw little action.
+During the Pacific Campaign, the Montford Point Marines were called into service, first as defense units holding land far behind the front or as ammunition carriers; they saw little action.
 Later, about 8,000 black Marine stevedores and ammunition handlers served under enemy fire during offensive operations in the Pacific.
 After the June 1944 Battle of Saipan, USMC General Alexander Vandegrift praised the performance and heroism of the 3rd Marine Ammunition Company.
 “The Negro Marines are no longer on trial.
 They are Marines, period,” he said.

 2023 Celebratory Events